-Many states also have responded vigorously since the early 1990s, not only by strengthening their insurance fraud laws and penalties, but also by requiring health insurers to meet certain standards of fraud detection, investigation and referral as a condition of maintaining their insurance or HMO licenses.
+Many states also have responded vigorously to the threat of health care fraud, not only by strengthening their insurance fraud laws and penalties, but also by requiring health insurers to meet certain standards of fraud detection, investigation and referral as a condition of maintaining their licenses in the state.

 Private-Public Cooperation Against Fraud is Essential

-Founded in 1985 by a handful of private insurers and law enforcement personnel, the National Health Care Anti-Fraud Association is a private-public non-profit organization focused solely on improving the private and public sectors' ability to detect, investigate, prosecute and, ultimately, prevent fraud against our private and public health insurance systems.
+Founded in 1985 by a handful of private insurers and law enforcement personnel, the National Health Care Anti-Fraud Association is a private-public non-profit organization focused solely on improving the private and public sectors' ability to detect, investigate, prosecute and, ultimately, prevent fraud and abuse committed against our private and public health insurance programs.

-Today NHCAA represents the combined efforts of the anti-fraud units of the majority of our country's private health payers and the entire spectrum of federal and some state law enforcement agencies that have jurisdiction over the crime, along with hundreds of individual members from the private health insurance sector and from federal, state and local law enforcement.
+Today, NHCAA represents the combined efforts of the anti-fraud units of the vast majority of our country's private health payers and the entire spectrum of federal and state law enforcement and regulatory agencies that have jurisdiction over the crime of health care fraud, along with hundreds of individual members from the private health insurance sector as well as from federal, state and local law enforcement.

-The NHCAA pursues its mission by fostering private-public cooperation against health care fraud at both the case and policymaking levels, by facilitating the sharing of investigative information among health insurers and law enforcement agencies and by providing information on health care fraud to all interested parties.
+The NHCAA pursues its mission by fostering private-public cooperation against health care fraud at both the case and policymaking levels, by facilitating the sharing of investigative information among health insurers and government agencies and by providing information about health care fraud to all interested parties.